Updated September 1, 2020

 I really like granite.
 Can I buy a granite counter top for my kitchen?

 If you don’t have granite in your home and you’re thinking about installing it OR if you’re thinking of purchasing a home that has granite counter tops, I encourage you to test it before you install, or buy.
 Most granite counter tops are safe but it’s better to test and be safe than sorry.
+There has been alot of negative news about granite, but keep in mind, there are certain areas where radon in granite is more prevalent, and you can test for radon.
+Be aware of where your granite is coming from and test, test, test!
+Also, to put things into perspective, you could be exposed to radon through well water and the soil near your home.
+That’s why testing for radon is key.

 Sources & for further info, check out the website for your area: